Rublon/rublon-sdk-net/README.md

 #### User protection

-User protection is active when a user's email address in the integrated system can be matched to a user in the Rublon service.
+User protection is active when a username in the integrated system can be matched to a user in the Rublon service.
-For this purpose, the user's email is sent to Rublon servers.
+For this purpose, the username is sent to Rublon servers.

-1. If the email is matched to an existing Rublon account, the user's identity can be confirmed using Rublon.
+1. If the username is matched to an existing Rublon account, the user's identity can be confirmed using Rublon.
-2. Otherwise, if the user does not possess a Rublon account (the email could not be matched), Rublon will use the Email2FA process, trying to verify the user's identity by sending a confirmation email message to his email address.
+2. Otherwise, if the user does not possess a Rublon account (the username could not be matched), Rublon will start an enrollment process.

 #### Identity confirmation